wpernath/quarkus-demo-service/README.md

-# quarkus-demo-service
+# Quarkus Workshop
-This is the demo code for the Kubernetes Native Workshop with Quarkus enablement
+This is the demo code for the [Kubernetes Native Workshop with Quarkus](https://github.com/wpernath/ocp-quarkus-workshop) enablement.